-2021 Saint Helena Three Graces 2 Ounce Gold Proof
+2021 Saint Helena Three Graces 2oz Gold Proof

 Based on William Wyon's 1837 masterpiece of coinage design, this new Saint Helena release offers a unique opportunity to own a piece of history in two ounces of .999 fine gold.

-Founded to explore the mysteries of the East, The East India Company is a byword for the Age of Sail and Empire.
+Founded to explore the mysteries of the east, The East India Company is a byword for the age of sail and empire.
+Founded in England in 1600, the EIC accounted for more than half the world's trade by the mid-eighteenth century, dealing in silk, sugar, tea and opium.

-Since 2012 The East India Company has been minting coins in partnership with the Issuing Authority of Saint Helena and with the Royal Approval of Queen Elizabeth II.
-Struck in extremely limited numbers and to an impeccable standard, coins from The East India Company often feature reproductions of sought-after heritage designs and the 2021 Saint Helena Gold Proof Two Ounce: The Three Graces is no different in this respect.
+Since 2012 The East India Company has been minting collectible coins in partnership with the issuing authority of the island of Saint Helena and with the royal approval of Queen Elizabeth II.
+Struck in extremely limited numbers and to an impeccable standard, coins from The East India Company often feature reproductions of sought-after heritage designs.

 We are always proud to show off our previous customers experiences with you and what they thought of our purchasing through with Britannia Coins.